Pricing & Access12 min read

 The best online tirzepatide program depends on whether you prioritize lowest price, medication choice, coaching, or nurse support.
 This guide compares Eden Health, SkinnyRx, Medvi, and Direct Meds with buyer-focused pricing notes and decision criteria.

 Short answer: the best online tirzepatide program depends on what you are optimizing for.
-Eden Health is the first place to check if you want the lowest simple starting price.
-SkinnyRx is strong if you want a no-frills tirzepatide plan with medication choice upfront.
+Eden Health has a low headline medication price, but a required monthly membership pushes its all-in tirzepatide cost to roughly $298/month, so it is no longer the automatic price winner.
+SkinnyRx is strong if you want a no-frills tirzepatide plan with medication choice upfront and no separate membership fee, at about $299/month all-in.
 Medvi is better if you want dietitian-oriented support.
 Direct Meds is better if you want nurse support and a more guided clinical experience.

 If you already know you want tirzepatide instead of semaglutide, do not shop by headline price alone.
 Compare the actual medication, whether the product is compounded or brand-name Zepbound, dose pricing, support, shipping, refill rules, and cancellation terms.